 This procedure allows the student the opportunity to appeal a final grade in a course, if he/she believes that the final grade was given capriciously or unfairly.
 This procedure applies only to final grade and not individual assignments or sectional examinations, or for an individual pursuing the resolution of a grading dispute.
-It cannot be used for class section dispute, i.e. not on behalf of two or more students.
-The student must contact the instructor within seven (7) days after the beginning of the ensuing semester.
+It cannot be used for class section dispute, i.e., not on behalf of two or more students.
+The student must contact the instructor within seven (7) days after the posting of grades.
 The three-step process is as follows: